bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

-# causal-cmd v1.8.x
+# causal-cmd v1.9.x

 ## Introduction

 Causal-cmd is a Java application that provides a Command-Line Interface (CLI) tool for causal discovery algorithms produced by the [Center for Causal Discovery](http://www.ccd.pitt.edu/).
 The application currently includes the following algorithms:
-bpc, ccd, cpc, cstar, fas, fask, fask-pw, fask-vote, fci, fcimax, fges, fges-mb, fofc, ftfc, gfci, grasp, grasp-fci, images, lingam, mgm, pag-sampling-rfci, pc, pc-max, pc-mb, r-skew, r3, rfci, skew, spfci, svar-fci, svar-gfci
+boss, bpc, ccd, cpc, cstar, fas, fask, fask-pw, fci, fcimax, fges, fges-mb, fofc, ftfc, gfci, grasp, grasp-fci, ica-ling-d, ica-lingam, images, mgm, pag-sampling-rfci, pc, pc-mb, pcmax, r-skew, r3, rfci, skew, spfci, svar-fci, svar-gfci

 Causal discovery algorithms are a class of search algorithms that explore a space of graphical causal models, i.e., graphical models where directed edges imply causation, for a model (or models) that are a good fit for a dataset.
 We suggest that newcomers to the field review Causation, Prediction and Search by Spirtes, Glymour and Scheines for a primer on the subject.